maxloopinmok/weekly-report/07 - 2023 Monday September 18 to Sunday September 24.md

-This report is updated as of Saturday 11.59pm this week.
+This report is updated as of Sunday 11.59pm this week.

 ### Monday (18 Sep)
 - I read and studied in library from 2pm to 5pm, 6pm to 7pm:
-    - I read the day's news from The Straits Times and The Business Times
+    - I read the day's news from The Straits Times and The Business Times:
         - https://eresources.nlb.gov.sg/main/sphnewspapers
     - I sorted through parts of my Yahoo and Gmail emails
 - I made preparations for the TADM discussion on Wednesday this week, and also briefly listened to the day's news and rewatched parts of yesterday's news.